 Making History is an unprecedented and boundary-breaking exploration of Black history and art in Canada.
 It brings together poems, artist statements, art portfolios, and essays from scholars and artists, including NourbeSe Philip, Afua Cooper, Chantal Gibson, and Rinaldo Walcott.
 These showcase a careful and thoughtful understanding of Black aesthetics, while discussing the presence of Black contemporary art in Canadian institutions and offering perspectives on contemporary and historical art practices.
 The many voices and points of view within... + Read More

 The story of artists in Western Canada, and how they changed the face of Canadian art “Listen to the visual voices of artists.
 They tell us so poignantly who we are, what we must cherish, and what we must address as a society.”
 Patricia Bovey Throughout her remarkable career as a gallery director, curator, and author, Patricia Bovey has tirelessly championed the work of Western Canadian artists.
-Western Voices in Canadian Art brings this lifelong passion to a crescendo, delivering the most ambitious survey of Western Canadian Art to date. ... + Read More
+Western Voices in Canadian Art brings this lifelong passion to a crescendo, delivering the most ambitious survey of Western Canadian art to date.
+Begi... + Read More

 Series: The Art of Adam YoungHardcover